Senate Defeats Income Tax

-Sen. Mia Costello, R-Anchorage, vetted the House income tax proposal in the Senate Labor and Commerce Committee, where the consequences of taking more money out of the economy to fuel more government growth, during a recession, were made clear.
+The Senate Labor and Commerce Committee, chaired by Sen. Mia Costello, R-Anchorage, vetted the House income tax proposal.
+The negative consequences of taking income out of the economy during a recession were apparent.

-The Senate Majority’s plan solves Alaska’s fiscal problem – without taxing working Alaskans – through responsible reductions, a spending cap and strategic use of the state’s reserves.
+The Senate Majority says their plan solves Alaska’s fiscal problem – without taxing working Alaskans – through responsible reductions, a spending cap and strategic use of the state’s reserves.

 Editing by Mary Kauffman, SitNews